Lea Bill, RN, BScN

-Juanita has been a registered nurse for 28 years working in the First Nations Communities in Northern Ontario and Manitoba.
+Juanita has been a Registered Nurse for 28 years working in the First Nations Communities in Northern Ontario and Manitoba.
 She has dedicated her research to understanding opioid addictions over the past 5 years since witnessing the devastating effects in clients, families and communities during her nursing practice.
 She has taken several Best Practice Workshops through the Registered Nurses Association of Ontario, the most recent being Mental Health and Addictions.
 She likes to take innovative approaches to plan, implement, evaluate and manage addictions and health care services.
-With her work with RNAO, she is a contributing expert panel member on developing Safe Injections Sites.
+In her work with RNAO, she is a contributing expert panel member on developing Safe Injections Sites.

-Her professional and continuing education includes an opioid addictions program through the University of Calgary and from there she decided to share her expertise and experience in helping First Nations communities establish programs to help their peoples.
+Her professional and continuing education includes an opioid addictions program through the University of Calgary and from there she decided to share her expertise and experience in helping First Nations communities establish programs to help their people.

 Diane Poitras, RN, BsCN

-Secretary / Knowledge Keeper
+CINA Secretary / Indigenous Knowledge Keeper